bug400/pyilper/INSTALL.md

 Generally, it is recommended to use the Python Interpreter provided by the Linux distribution.

-Install pyILPER from the Python Package Index.
-See the macOS installation instructions for details.
+To install pyILPER from PyPI, follow the macOS installation instructions.

 ## Installation from GitHub

 To install pyILPER this way, the above mentioned system requirements must be installed on your computer.

-Download the latest pyILPER source code from the [pyILPER Releases page](https://github.com/bug400/pyilper/releases/) and unzip the pyILPER source code in an arbitrary location.
+Download the latest pyILPER source code zip-file from the [pyILPER Releases page](https://github.com/bug400/pyilper/releases/) and unzip it in an arbitrary location.
 You get the pyILPER directory pyilper-x.y.z, where x.y.z is the version number.

 Now you can start the assembler with:

       python <Path to the pyILPER directory>/start.py

-Note: it depends on your Linux distribution and system configuration whether the Python interpreter is invoked as "python" or "python3".
+Note: it depends on your operaing system configuration whether the Python interpreter is invoked as "python" or "python3".

-Create a desktop file to invoke the pyILPER from the desktop.
-Use the Python interpreter as program and the path to the start.py file as argument.

 The [pyILPER Releases page](https://github.com/bug400/pyilper/releases/) also provides an installation package for the current Debian release.
 Installing this package will add the necessary dependencies to the system and create a menu entry to start the program.
-This package might also be installable on Linux distributions which were derived from the Debian release in question.
+This package might also be installable on Linux distributions which were derived from the Debian release in question (Ubuntu, Raspberry PI OS).

 ## Installation of the LIFUTILS